finaptic/terms-and-conditions/Benji_TermsConditions/Benji_Privacy_Agreement.md

 - **Processing Payments**: If you purchase an annual plan, your credit card information is provided to our payment processing provider, Stripe.
 Read more about Stripe’s privacy practices for consumers https://stripe.com/en-ca/privacy .
 When you pay through Stripe, Benji does not collect or store your credit card credentials except for the last four digits of your credit card number, the credit card type, and the expiration date.
 We use this information to prevent fraud.

-##### Benji Website
+##### Benji Site

-When you use the Benji Website, we may collect and use information as follows:
+When you use the Benji Site, we may collect and use information as follows:

 - **Job Applications**: To apply for work opportunities, you may choose to provide us with personal information by uploading or sending documents (such as résumés, cover letters and introductions).
 We use this information to assess your qualifications for current and future relevant work opportunities.